istio/istio.io/content/en/docs/setup/install/multicluster/shared/index.md

 aware of the local cluster's Kubernetes credentials.
 {{< /warning >}}

-### Automatic injection
+## Automatic injection

 The Istiod service in each cluster provides automatic sidecar injection for proxies in its own cluster.
-Namespaces in must be labeled in each cluster following the [automatic sidecar injection](/docs/setup/additional-setup/sidecar-injection/#automatic-sidecar-injection) guide
+Namespaces must be labeled in each cluster following the [automatic sidecar injection](/docs/setup/additional-setup/sidecar-injection/#automatic-sidecar-injection) guide

 ## Access services from different clusters